 - Community rate: Insurance companies that use a community-rated pricing system charge the same price for everyone who has the policy regardless of age.
 Premiums don’t increase with age, but may change due to inflation.

 - Your health status: An insurance company can charge you a rate based on your health if your application requires medical underwriting.
 You generally pay a higher premium if you’re not in good health and less if your health status is good.

-- Geographic location: Where you live also determines your premium rate, which varies among different locations.
+- Geographic location: Where you live also determines your premium rate.
 The table below shows a Medicare Supplement Plan F comparison of premium rates for a 65-year-old male based on location.
 These rates are just examples.
-Only an insurance company or agency can provide the actual premium for your individual Medigap policy.
+Only an insurance company or agent can provide the actual premium for your individual Medigap policy.

 |Location||Highest Premium||Lowest Premium|

-Medicare Plan F Comparison: Plan F Versus Other Plans
+Medicare Supplement Plan F Comparison: Plan F versus Other Plans

-To see how Medigap Plan F holds up, it helps to do a side-by-side comparison with other plan options.
+To understand the benefits of Medigap PLan, it helps to do a side-by-side comparison with other plans.
 The chart below shows the percentage rate at which benefits are covered under each plan.
 Sections with “No” means the plan does not cover that benefit.
-By doing a Medicare Supplement Plan F comparison, you will notice that Plan C and Plan G are the most similar in terms of the level of coverage available.
+You will notice that Plan C and Plan G are the most similar to Medicare Supplement Plan F in terms of the level of coverage available.
 The only differences are: